What Attracts House Centipedes To Your Home?

 • Weeds, tall grass, and other overgrowth are a playground for pests.
 If you want to put out the welcome mat for bugs, and the centipedes that love to eat them, this is the best way.
 Keep things neat to reduce pest populations.

-If you need assistance reducing pests in your yard or keeping centipedes and other creatures out of your home, find out if you’re in our Kansas service area.
+If you need assistance reducing pests in your yard or keeping centipedes and other creatures out of your home, find out if you’re in Kansas, Missouri, Arizona, & Arkansas.
 At Schendel Pest Services, we use industry-leading products and methods to keep bugs where they belong, outside of your home.
-Get your free quote today.

-When you choose Schendel to protect your home and your family, you can count on our team to implement a home pest control program that eliminates existing pest activity (like house centipedes) and prevents them from re-infesting.
-We treat houses following a carefully developed and proven seven step process – The Premium Care Program.
+When you choose Schendel Pest Services to protect your home and your family, you can count on our team to implement a home pest control program that eliminates existing pest activity, like house centipedes, and prevents them from re-infesting.

 Schedule Your Free Inspection